John B. Adams '71

 Senior Partner, Womble Carlyle Sandridge & Rice, LLP, Charleston, SC

 Following graduation from Hampden-Sydney College, Mr. Schreck then spent a year at Princeton Theological Seminary as a Rockefeller Trial-Year Fellow, then went on to receive his law degree from the University of Virginia School of Law.
-Following graduation, he relocated from his native Virginia to Charleston, SC to pursue his interest in maritime and shipping law, joining the firm of Buist Moore Smythe McGee P.A. and eventually heading that firm's litigation department and its admiralty and maritime practice group, until its merger with the Womble Carlyle firm in 2011.
+Upon receiving his degree in Law, Mr. Schreck relocated from his native Virginia to Charleston, SC to pursue his interest in maritime and shipping law, joining the firm of Buist Moore Smythe McGee P.A. and eventually heading that firm's litigation department and its admiralty and maritime practice group, until its merger with the Womble Carlyle firm in 2011.
 Effective January, 2013, he assumed Senior Partner status at Womble Carlyle, where he focuses his practice on intermodal transportation law.
 In addition to his private practice, Mr. Schreck also serves as Distinguished Visiting Professor of Admiralty and Maritime Law at the Charleston School of Law, and as Chairman of the Charleston Maritime Law Institute.

 Robert D. Taylor '73